-From what the inspector observed, there was evidence that the residents in each of the three houses and two apartments had a good quality of life in which their independence was promoted.
+From what the inspectors observed, there was evidence that the residents in each of the three houses and two apartments had a good quality of life in which their independence was promoted.
 However, improvements were required regarding the up keep and maintenance of the property and consequently infection control arrangements.
-Appropriate governance and management systems were in place which ensured that appropriate monitoring of the services provided was completed by the provider, However, some improvements were required to ensure the annual review complied with the requirements of the regulations.
-The inspector observed that the residents and their families were consulted with regarding the running of the centre and played an active role in decision-making within the centre.
+Appropriate governance and management systems were in place which ensured that appropriate monitoring of the services provided was completed by the provider.
+The inspectors observed that the residents and their families were consulted with regarding the running of the centre and played an active role in decision-making within the centre.

 The centre is located on a large campus in a rural setting.
 One other designated centre shared the same campus.
 The centre comprises of three houses and two studio apartments which are each linked to one of the three houses.
 The centre was registered to accommodate up to 12 residents.
 However, there was one vacancy at the time of inspection hence there were 11 residents living in the centre.
 There were three residents living in each of the houses and one resident living in each of the apartments.
 The residents living in the single apartments availed of the facilities in the houses that they were linked to.
 These included, kitchen, dining, utility, living room and laundry area.
 The majority of residents had limited verbal communication.
-Residents living in the centre ranged in age from 42 to 56 years and had been living in the centre for an extended period.
+Residents living in the centre ranged in age from 43 to 57 years and had been living in the centre for an extended period.